 - PackageError When a package of the same name but with a different target has already been added. - PackageError When the specified target release could not be found.

 '''

-add_local (package_path)
+PackageList.add_local (package_path)

+Adds a local package to the installation list

 '''

-Adds a local package to the installation list

-Parameters package\path (str) - Path to the local package, may contain manifest vars references
+Parameters package_path (str) - Path to the local package, may contain manifest vars references add (name, line)

 Sources list